enextus/cise-sim/README.md

 ```

 # How to build the CISE Sim
-To build the CISE Sim is necessary to have a JDK 1.8 and a nodeJS/npm installed on the build
+To build the CISE Sim from the source code is required to install:
+- jdk 1.8
+- nodejs 6.4.1+
+- npm 10.11.0+

-workstation.
+on your workstation.

-There are mostly three steps to build the simulator:
+There are three steps to build the simulator:

 - install JavaScript dependencies
 - build with npm ReactJS frontend